-If you have been injured at work, speak to a workplace accident attorney at Trevino Injury Law at once.
+If you have been injured at work, speak to a workplace accident attorney at Trevino Law Office at once.
 We are committed to helping injured workers file a workplace accident claim to recover the compensation that they deserve.
 Call our office at 210-255-3088 or fill out the online form on our website to schedule a free consultation today.

 A common misconception is that all on the job injuries fall under the category of workers’ compensation claims, and victims are only eligible for compensation from their employers’ workers’ compensation insurance.
-The truth is there are multiple types of workplace accidents and multiple parties who can potentially be held responsible for employee injuries.
+The truth is there are multiple types of workplace accidents and multiple parties that can potentially be held responsible for employee injuries.

 Third parties are any additional person, contractor, company, manufacturer, property owner, or municipality that caused or contributed to worksite danger.
 For example, if you were injured by a defective product, it is likely a case of product liability, and the manufacturer or seller can be held accountable.
 General or independent contractors may be found liable for the injuries of employees they hired, and property owners are subject to premises liability claims.

-If you are involved in a car accident while operating an employer-owned vehicle, or driving for work-related reasons, the person at fault in the collision may be held responsible.
+If you are involved in a car accident while operating an employer-owned vehicle or driving for work-related reasons, the person at fault in the collision may be held responsible.
 Find out if a third party can be held liable for your injuries by speaking to a member of our team.
 Call today to schedule a free consultation regarding your case.

 The state of Texas does not require private employers to hold workers’ compensation insurance.
 Employers who do not offer workers’ compensation are called nonsubscribers.
-Workers compensations insurance can help pay medical costs, lost wages, and disability payments of employees who are injured in a workplace accident.
+Workers’ compensation insurance can help pay medical costs, lost wages, and disability payments of employees who are injured in a workplace accident.

 Some employers buy “alternative coverages,” or cheaper insurance policies, instead of workers’ compensation.
 Texas law says an alternative is not a substitute for workers’ compensation insurance, and you can’t tell your employees it is.
 An accident, health, or disability policy may offer some benefits to workplace accident victims, but they are greatly limited and do not meet all the needs of injured employees.
 That’s one reason alternative policies do not protect employers from lawsuits.

 Employers without workers’ compensation lose certain rights and defenses in court.
 Injured employees can sue nonsubscribers for compensation and punitive damages.
-If they are found even partially responsible for an employee’s injury, nonsubscribers may end up paying for legal and medical fees, lost wages, pain and suffering, and more.
+If they are found even partially responsible for an employee’s injury, nonsubscribers may end up paying for legal and medical fees, lost wages, suffering, and more.